UART Debug

 ④ --> Save : Save the configuration

-For different platforms or when multiple serial devices are connected, you can safely plug and unplug the USB-to-serial cable connected to the board and observe the changes in device numbers to identify the correct device.
+For different platforms or when multiple serial devices are connected, you can safely unplug the USB serial cable connected to the board and observe the device number changes to identify the correct device.

-Click the run button to connect to the serial port device.
+Click the run button to log in to the serial port device.

-After a successful connection, press Enter to see the login prompt, then enter the username and password for the system (the password won't be displayed as you type; press Enter after entering the password to log in).
+After a successful connection, press Enter to display the login prompt.
+Then use the corresponding system username and password to log in (the password will not be displayed as you type; press Enter after entering the password).

-After successfully logging in via the serial port, you can view system logs and run commands to test system functionality through the serial console.
+After successfully logging in to the system via the serial port, you can view system logs and run commands to test system functionality.